5 Star Residential and Commercial Roofing

 Damage Assessment

-We inspect every section of your roof to identify all wind damage, not just the obvious spots.
-This includes checking flashing, ridge caps, underlayment, and the attic interior for signs of water entry.
-You receive a written report with photos.
+We inspect every slope of your roof to identify the full extent of wind damage, not just the obvious missing tabs.
+That includes step flashing, ridge caps, pipe boots, drip edge, and the attic interior for early signs of water entry around the rafters.
+You receive a written report with slope-by-slope photos that an Allstate, State Farm, or USAA adjuster can work from.

 Insurance Documentation